thomaspinckney3/cs4501/Project4.md

    ...
 ```

 You then just need to prepend ```@login_required``` to each view that needs authentication.
 Come to the office
 hours if you want to know more about decorators.

 #### Slightly advanced Django forms ####
-Django ModelForms provide nice predifined behaviors in a majority of use cases.
+Django ModelForms provide nice predefined behaviors in a majority of use cases.
-However, there are some cases in which you want to customize the default hehaviors.
+However, there are some cases in which you want to customize the default behaviors.
 In these cases, you probably
 want to look into overriding <field>_clean() method which provides additional customized checks for a
-model field (eg. if the email is a uva email) and overriding is_valid() method which provides addition customized
+model field (e.g. if the email is a UVa email) and overriding is_valid() method which provides addition customized
 checks for a model as a whole.
 You can also do things like append customized error messages to a field and render that
 message when the form does not validate.
 Come to the office hours if you want to know more about django forms.